pieterdopheide/ArcadeRS/README.md

 Changed the version of the sdl2 dependency to 0.23.0, the latest version, and did the same for the sdl2_image dependency.
 Having all sdl2 dependencies on the same version to prevent errors.

-Followed part '1.9: Main menu' of the tutorial to the end.
-However, a lot has changed with the updates of the sdl2 dependencies, causing the code in the tutorial to not compile.
-The work for the main menu has been committed to the branch 'mainmenu' and will be merged after these problems are solved.
+When starting the game the main thread panics.
+The Sprite::load method in scr/phi/gfx.rs tries to load a texture but returns a None option, which the code attempts to unwrap in src/views/shared.rs when it tries to create the background.